Testing Noise Assumptions of Learning Algorithms: Introduction

+An outline of the proof of our main result (\Cref{theorem:main-result}) is provided in \Cref{section:poly-time}.
+As a warm-up, in \Cref{section:poly-time-rcn}, we consider the special case of random classification noise, whose analysis is simpler.
+We complete the proof sketch of our main result in \Cref{section:poly-time-massart}.
+In the following, we give an overview of the disagreement and the spectral testers.

+\textbf{Disagreement tester and sandwiching polynomials.} Let $\vv$ be a unit vector and $S$ be a dataset of size $\poly(d/\epsilon)$.
+If $S$ consists of Gaussian data-points, then for every unit vector $\vv'$ (w.h.p. over $S$)

+Suppose, given $S$ and $\vv$, one would like to certify that this property approximately holds for every $\vv'$.
+The method of exhaustive search - i.e. checking this property for different candidate vectors $\vv'$ - can be shown to require at least $2^{\Omega(d)}$ time.
+Using a moment-based approach, we show how to improve this run-time exponentially.
+In particular, in time $\poly(d,1/\eps)$, we can certify that for all $\vv'\in\S^{d-1}$

+Moreover, whenever $S$ is Gaussian, our tests are guaranteed to pass (\Cref{theorem:disagreement-tester-up}).
+Note that \cite{gollakota2023efficient,gollakota2023tester,diakonikolas2023efficient} provided disagreement testers that certified one-sided bounds and suffered constant multiplicative error factors\footnote{i.e. certified that $\pr_{\x \in S} \left[ \sign(\vv\cdot\x)\neq \sign(\vv'\cdot\x)\right] \leq O(\measuredangle(\vv,\vv'))+ \eps$.}, while here our disagreement testers certify both upper and lower bounds on the disagreement probability, with a small and controllable multiplicative error factor.

+{As mentioned earlier, directly checking the disagreement for each candidate vector $\vv'$ in a Euclidean cover of the sphere $\S^{d-1}$ does not work, since their number is exponential to the dimension $d$.} Instead, our tester discretizes {$\R^d$} into buckets corresponding to $\vv\cdot \x\in [i\eps, (i+1)\eps]$ for varying $i$ (\Cref{figure:regions}) and checks for any constant-degree monomial $m$ that

+We show that passing this test for constant-degree $m$ is sufficient for our purposes (\Cref{lemma:chow-matching-main}).
+The previous work \cite{gollakota2023efficient,gollakota2023tester,diakonikolas2023efficient} considered only tests involving monomials $m$ of degree at most $4$, and (as explained earlier) achieved bounds far weaker than \Cref{eq: angle condition}.
+A key ingredient to our improved testers is extending the notion of sandwiching polynomials of \cite{gollakota2022moment} to much more general piecewise-polynomial functions (see \Cref{appendix:disagreement-tester}).

 \textbf{Spectral tester and monotonicity under removal.} The disagreement tester is only guaranteed to accept when the input $S$ is drawn i.i.d. from the standard Gaussian distribution.
 However, in our analysis it is important to have a tester that will accept even if given a set $S'$ which is a subset of a Gaussian sample.
 We call this property \emph{monotonicity under removal} and its importance is related to the fact that in the Massart noise model, the labels are not flipped independently of the corresponding features, but the probability of receiving a flipped label can adversarially depend on $\x$.
-To obtain a tester for the disagreement region that is monotone under removal (\Cref{theorem:spectral-tester-up}), we use an analysis similar to the one for the disagreement tester combined with ideas from the recent work by \cite{goel2024tolerant} on tolerant testable learning (see \Cref{appendix:spectral-tester}).
-In particular, instead of matching low-degree moments, we bound the spectrum of the corresponding moment matrices (\Cref{algorithm:spectral-tester}).
+Note that tester in \Cref{eq: band tester} is not monotone under removal.